 - Art Business Management: An introduction to business practices for artists, including how to engage assistance, organize your studio practice, and other skills.

-An introduction to credit management, savings, investment and retirement.
+- Financial Planning: An introduction to credit management, savings, investment, and retirement.

 Registration and Selection

-Registration for the selection lottery opens on Tuesday, June 4, 11AM
+Registration for the selection lottery opens on Tuesday, June 4 at 12pm

 Eligibility and Requirements